HOME STUDIO ACOUSTICS Part 1

 Once the sound is out there in your room you have two main considerations, Absorption and diffusion.
 My aim was to cut down the reverb time of the room using absorbers, but to leave enough sound reflection so that I did not compromise by adding too much reverb to the mixes.
 Luckily the room is not completely square, parallel walls can cause the worst problems as the sound waves will bounce back and forward.

 Dedicated diffusion panels will help to diffuse waves which might otherwise bounce around, however I decided to wait and see if there were any problems once I’d sorted out the absorption.
 As it happens everything seems to be quite good.
 Once you get some furniture and a few irregular surfaces such as bookshelves and ornaments you may find that is all the diffusion necessary.
 In fact I seem to remember a Sound On Sound article which mentions that a bookshelf (ideally with different size books) can make a great diffusion panel.
-Purpose built diffusion panels are available from Auralex, but I shall be researching some DIY alternatives soon…
+Purpose built diffusion panels are available but I shall be researching some DIY alternatives soon…

 The thicker and more solid the walls are, the more likely you are to get a problem with bass frequencies (something to be aware of when soundproofing).
 Once again I was quite lucky with this room, the back of which is formed by a bay window with sealed double glazing units.
 These act as a bass trap, but only at certain frequencies, mainly around 200hZ.
 I am about to build some bass traps, however this is not a priority as any bass problems here are at the back of the room and do not affect my listening when sitting at my normal mixing position.
 I am currently working on a design based on these.